ShivaKondapalli/NLPPyTorch/README.md

 The best way to learn is by doing.
 Here is an implementation of various NLP tasks in *Pytorch*.

-## 1. RNN Classification: RNNClassification.py
+## 1. RNN Classification: Classyfying names to nationality- RNNClassification.py

 Created and Compared a*plain vanilla* reccurent neural network to a *Gated Recurrent Unit* on classyfying the nationality of Individuals based on their names.